-SELECTED COMBINED FINANCIAL DATA OF THE SPAR COMPANIES
+SELECTED COMBINED FINANCIAL DATA OF THE SPAR MARKETING COMPANIES

-The following selected combined financial data sets forth, for the periods and the dates indicated, selected combined financial data of the SPAR Companies.
-The selected combined statements of operations data presented below for the years ended March 31, 1996, 1997 and 1998 and the nine month period ended December 31, 1998, and the combined balance sheet data at March 31, 1997, 1998 and December 31, 1998 have been derived from the SPAR Companies audited combined financial statements included elsewhere herein.
+The following selected combined financial data sets forth, for the periods and the dates indicated, selected combined financial data of the SPAR Marketing Companies.
+The selected combined statements of operations data presented below for the years ended March 31, 1996, 1997 and 1998, and the combined balance sheet data at March 31, 1997, and 1998 have been derived from the SPAR Marketing Companies audited combined financial statements included elsewhere herein.
 The combined statements of operations data for the years ended March 31, 1994 and 1995, and the combined balance sheet data at March 31, 1994, 1995 and 1996, are derived from unaudited combined financial statements not included herein.

-The selected combined financial data of the SPAR Companies as of March 31, 1999, for the nine months ended December 31, 1997 and for the three months ended March 31, 1998 and 1999, have been derived from the unaudited combined financial statements included elsewhere herein.
+The selected combined financial data of the SPAR Marketing Companies as of December 31, 1998, and for the nine months ended December 31, 1997 and 1998, have been derived from the unaudited combined financial statements included elsewhere herein.
 Such selected financial data are not necessarily indicative of the results to be expected for the full year.
-In the opinion of the management of the SPAR Companies, the unaudited financial statements reflect all adjustments, consisting only of normal, recurring accrual adjustments, necessary for a fair presentation of the financial position and results of operations for those periods in accordance with generally accepted accounting principles.
-The selected financial data presented below are qualified by reference to the SPAR Companies' combined financial statements and should be read in conjunction with such financial statements and related notes thereto and "Management's Discussion and Analysis of Financial Condition and Results of Operations of SPAR" contained elsewhere in this Proxy Statement.
+In the opinion of the management of the SPAR Marketing Companies, the unaudited financial statements reflect all adjustments, consisting only of normal, recurring accrual adjustments, necessary for a fair presentation of the financial position and results of operations for those periods in accordance with generally accepted accounting principles.
+The selected financial data presented below are qualified by reference to the SPAR Marketing Companies' combined financial statements and should be read in conjunction with such financial statements and related notes thereto and "Management's Discussion and Analysis of Financial Condition and Results of Operations of SPAR" contained elsewhere in this Proxy Statement.